DomWeldon/oopycql/docs/index.rst

 Subclassing ``CypherQuery`` for Complex Queries
 -----------------------------------------------

-Sometimes you'll want to create compelx queries based on logic to do with outside values.
+Sometimes you'll want to create complex queries based on logic to do with outside values.
 The CypherQuery object can be subclassed to provide a handy base object for just this kind of operation.
 Simply store the final query value in ``self._query`` to retain parameter functions.

 .. code-block:: python